ecks0/syx/README.md

 - intel-pstate: epb, epp
 - intel-rapl: power limit, time window - per zone/subzone/constraint
 - nvml
-  - nvidia power limit, gpu clock min/max frequency
+  - nvidia gpu clock min/max frequency, power limit
-  - requires nvidia management library at runtime, usually installed with the proprietary driver
   - enabled via the `nvml` feature flag
+  - requires the nvidia management library at runtime, usually installed with the proprietary driver
+    - knobs will work correcly with `nvml` enabled even if there is no driver/library or nvidia hardware present

 ## Output